cometbft/cometbft/spec/p2p/p2p-top-level.md

 - validators read transactions from the mempool to compose proposed blocks,

-the mentioned end-to-end requirements on transactions translate into requirements on the mempool, e.g., every transaction that is submitted to a fullnode should eventually be present at the mempool of a validator/proposer.
+the mentioned end-to-end requirements on transactions translate into requirements on the mempool, e.g., every transaction that is submitted to a full node should eventually be present at the mempool of a validator/proposer.

 For the purpose of this document (specifying what the mempool needs from p2p),